DelphiWorlds/Kastri/Readme.md

 Allows users to follow links to content inside your app from your website.

-### Planned Features

-In addition to the features listed above, several other features are [planned for Kastri](https://github.com/DelphiWorlds/Kastri/milestones), namely:

-#### Google SignIn

-A simplified variation on [Grijjy's excellent Google SignIn](https://github.com/grijjy/DelphiGoogleSignIn) implementation, **with added support for iOS**

-#### Media Manager
+#### Video Player

-For accessing photos/videos stored on the device via the albums on Android and iOS.
-This feature is currently in the [Playground](https://github.com/DelphiWorlds/Playground/tree/main/Demos/MediaManager).

-#### Simple backend framework for managing push tokens

-A simple REST backend for managing push tokens and sending messages that can be customised to your needs.
-Complements the existing Firebase Cloud Messaging support.
+Plays video using the latest technologies on the respective platforms, e.g. ExoPlayer on Android.
+Support for Android and iOS. macOS and Windows support are in development.

+#### Web Browser Ext

+Adds and improves functionality of TWebBrowser, such as asynchronous bitmap capture, asynchronous JavaScript execution with results handling, Cookies/Cache clearing, Element click handling, and more!

 The above features take time and resources to develop.
-Your help via [sponsorship](https://github.com/sponsors/DelphiWorlds) can help make them a reality!
+Your [sponsorship](https://github.com/sponsors/DelphiWorlds) can help make more/improved features a reality!

 ## License